Miaosheng1/EVolSplat/README.md

 ```

 ##  Training
+Generate the training sequences by runing `preprocess/run.py`.
-After preparing the training dataset, we provide the training script to train multiple scenes from scratch
+After preparing the training dataset, we provide the training script to train multiple scenes from scratch.
+The default sparsity is `Drop50`.
 ```
 ns-train evolsplat --data `$PATH_TO_YOUR_DATASET$`
 ```